jarviscanada/jarvis_data_eng_AnurudranChandrasekaram/linux_sql/README.md

 # Linux Cluster Monitoring Agent

 ## Introduction
-This project is used to retrieve hardware information of different servers to determine how much usage each server uses such as how much memory it uses or CPU.
-The tools used to create this project are bash scripts, postgress sql database, sql, and docker.
+This project is used to retrieve hardware information on different servers to determine how much CPU or memory each server uses .
+The tools used to create this project are bash scripts, postgreSQL database, sql, and docker.

 ## Quick Start
 1. Start a psql instance using psql_docker.sh